CircuitMusicLabs/petra/README.md

 ###Installing the Max Package (Max 7 - Mac OS X)
 Copy the entire cm.grainlabs~ folder inside the "max-package" directory into “Max 7/Packages" in your ~/Documents folder.

+##How to use petra
+After installing the Max package, open the [petra_overview.maxpat](https://github.com/CircuitMusicLabs/petra/blob/master/extras/petra_overview.maxpat) file.
+I contains the entire documentation and links to all object helpfiles.